 Utah Code § 80-4-301

-Current with legislation effective through 3/21/2024
+Current with legislation effective through 5/2/2024

-(a) that the parent has abandoned the child;
+(a) the parent has abandoned the child;

-(c) that the parent is unfit or incompetent;
+(c) the parent is unfit or incompetent;

 (d)

-(i) that the child is being cared for in an out-of-home placement under the supervision of the juvenile court or the division;
+(i) the child is being cared for in an out-of-home placement under the supervision of the juvenile court or the division;

-(ii) that the parent has substantially neglected, willfully refused, or has been unable or unwilling to remedy the circumstances that cause the child to be in an out-of-home placement; and
+(ii) the parent has substantially neglected, willfully refused, or has been unable or unwilling to remedy the circumstances that cause the child to be in an out-of-home placement; and

-(iii) that there is a substantial likelihood that the parent will not be capable of exercising proper and effective parental care in the near future;
+(iii) there is a substantial likelihood that the parent will not be capable of exercising proper and effective parental care in the near future;

-(e) failure of parental adjustment, as defined in this chapter;
+(f) failure of parental adjustment, as defined in this chapter;

-(f) that only token efforts have been made by the parent:
+(g) only token efforts have been made by the parent:

 (i) to support or communicate with the child;